Canadian Equities: Inflation, Interest Rates, and Decision Making | EP141

 Grayson Witcher, the lead manager of the U.S. Equity Strategy, discusses the key drivers currently impacting the U.S. economy, including inflation, interest rates, artificial intelligence, and the upcoming presidential election.
 He emphasizes the importance of diversification and avoiding sharp edges—particularly during an election year.

-Portfolio Manager Crista Caughlin discusses the economy and factors that drove markets in the second quarter of 2024.
+Portfolio Manager Crista Caughlin discusses the economy and factors that drove markets in the third quarter of 2024.

 Grayson Witcher, the lead manager of the U.S. Equity Strategy, discusses the key drivers currently impacting the U.S. economy, including inflation, interest rates, artificial intelligence, and the upcoming presidential election.
 He emphasizes the importance of diversification and avoiding sharp edges—particularly during an election year.